Investor Deck

 A chemistry strategy designed for druggability, oral delivery, and mechanistic relevance.

-Bilirubin biology acts across metabolism, inflammation, and tissue protection.
+Bilirubin biology acts across metabolism,

 This is a pleiotropic mechanism.
 One biology with multiple pharmacological entry points across major disease categories.